thatblindgeye/ConditionTracker/ConditionTracker/README.md

 The basic structure of ConditionTracker state is as follows:

-- **Version**: The current version of CondtiionTracker.
+- **Version**: The current version of ConditionTracker.
 This is used to check whether the currently installed version is up to date, and to update it if not.
 - **Conditions**: An array of condition objects that can be customized via the ConditionTracker Config character bio (see the ConditionTracker Config section for more information).
 By default the condition objects are common conditions or statuses found in D&D 5e.

   You do not need to customize the conditions state in order to add or remove a condition to a token.
-The condistions state simply allows for storing condition information across game sessions, quickly referencing condition descriptions, and linking token markers to specific conditions.
+The conditions state simply allows for storing condition information across game sessions, quickly referencing condition descriptions, and linking token markers to specific conditions.

   Each condition object is comprised of the following properties: